lawun330/lawun330/README.md

 - 🤔 I’m looking for help with understanding **DSA and SWE concepts**
 - 💬 Ask me about **Arduino, Python, and Operating System Architecture**
 - 📫 How to reach me: <u>lawun330@gmail.com</u>
-- ⚡ Fun fact: I like Emojicode, a programming language in emojis.
+- ⚡ Fun fact: I like Emojicode, a programming language in emojis

 ## My Journey